Monthly Archives: January 2019

 • Give chex_latex.pl a run on your .tex or text file (e.g., copy your text from your Word document to a .txt file).
 Yes, you must install Perl, how old-school, but ten minutes of messing with this program will likely turn up a few things in your paper that are wrong or at least worth contemplating changing.
 It has hundreds of little tests, but my favorite is the one I stole from here, that finds accidentally doubled words, e.g., “the the” or “a a” – these occur surprisingly often.
 Perl scripts are trivial to edit, so if you don’t like a test, just delete or modify it.
 Or you can put “% chex_latex” at the end of any line to have the tool ignore it completely.
 I ran this tool on this article and it found two little goofs.

 • For longer works I find an interactive spell checker to lead to madness, as you hit author after author after author when you check, along with variable and procedure names.
 I finally wrote a tiny back-end program, aspell_sorter.pl, for the standalone command-line spell checker “aspell.”
 Now with three commands I concatenate all .tex files together, spell-check them all, and then sort by word and get a count for each “misspell.”
 For example, on my latest run, in 23,083 lines of .tex in Ray Tracing Gems, “aspell” found 7744 questionable terms.
 That’s like one spell check per 3 lines – insane.
 The “aspell_sorter” turns this into a list of 1599 questionable terms – almost 5x less.
 You can also set “$spellcount = 1;” to show only unique misspellings, things “misspelled” only once.
 Doing so will miss consistently misspelled words, but the list to skim over is now down to just 696 entries – a more than 11x culling of potential problems.
-Of these, I found three true misspellings: ROUGNESS, vextex, and identifer (though these were found after three editors had already read each of the chapters and I had similarly spell checked most of the text a month earlier).
+Of these, I found three true misspellings: ROUGNESS, vextex, and identifer (and these were found after three editors had already read each of the chapters and I had similarly spell checked most of the text a month earlier).
 I had to wade through a lot of false positives, 693 of them, but it’s better than wading through 7741.

 • I’ve heard good things about Grammarly and Hemingway, but haven’t gotten into them myself.